corey-howard/gymnazium/README.md

 the site would look before writing any code and also was a way to plan out how the apps and pages within the site will link to each other.
 This saved a lot of time as it was quicker to plan and make changes to wireframe designs than experimenting whilst coding.
 Although my project idea changed halfway through from a gym site to Fishing site, the wireframes were practically the same apart from the additional models Away from the ecommerce part of the site so my wireframes were changed to reflect this.
-You can find the pdf file to my Wireframes in the
-Wireframes folder of this repository.
+I used a mobile first design approach and then adapted for larger devices thereafter, mostly by using bootstrap device size features and css media queries.
+Within the wireframes document you will notice that I have designed how the site would be displayed on mobile device screen size and laptop screen size, I have purposely not created designs for tablet size as it will follow either the mobile design or desktop design depending on what works best.
+You can find the pdf file to my Wireframes in the Wireframes folder of this repository.

 ---